Lucifer970901/Terraform-OCI-scripts/README.md

 # Terraform
-this repository contains whatever I tried out  and traouble shooting which was done using terraform for the oracle provider This is for the terraform version 12. this can be considered as a beginer guide(hands on) This particular config file is for resources such as VCN, subnet(both private and public), Internet gateway, Route table with route rules, security lists.
+This repository contains whatever I tried out  and traouble shooting which was done using terraform for the oracle provider This is for the terraform version 12. this can be considered as a beginer guide(hands on) This particular config file is for resources such as VCN, subnet(both private and public), Internet gateway, Route table with route rules, security lists.